 If need be, I’ll even work more hours in a month to be able to afford what I consider priority.

 Our lives don’t suck or anything (you don’t need cable for fun).
 We buy a few board games a year and play together a lot.
 We do art projects, go hiking and attend free events when they come to town.
 We’re not living badly, we’re just living on a super, no-room to spare, tight budget.
 Do I wish we had more money?
 Sure, that always makes life a bit easier.
-Do we need a ton more – not really.
+Do we need a ton more to eat healthfully – not really.

 The argument doesn’t hold up